dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 // Users: thelms@example.com; vchance@example.com
 ```

-The documentation for Laravel Collections doesn't tell you which methods support dot-notation.
-So I figured it out.
+But which Laravel Collection methods support dot-notation?
+Not all of them.

 ## TL;DR

 Most methods that accept key names respect dot-notation.
 The list of those that DON'T is short: `forget`, `get`, `has`, `only`, `prepend`, `put`.
+Some other methods only accept callbacks, such as `map`.

 Many methods that respect dot-notation do so because they use the same core code as `where`.
-Any method that accepts those same parameters -- `where($key, [$operator, [$value]])` -- will also respect dot-notation.
+Any method that accepts those same parameters -- `where($key, $operator, $value)` -- will also respect dot-notation.

-Here's the list with examples.

 ## Methods that respect dot-notation